enyasystem/requirement-analysis/README.md

 5. **Supports Validation and Testing**
    - Testers rely on well-documented requirements to design test cases and verify that the software meets all specified needs.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that help ensure a clear understanding of user and system needs.
+Below are the five key activities:

+- **1. Requirement Gathering**
+  - This involves collecting information from stakeholders, users, and customers to understand what they need from the system.
+  - Techniques such as interviews, surveys, and brainstorming sessions are often used.

+- **2. Requirement Elicitation**
+  - Elicitation focuses on extracting detailed requirements through interactive communication with stakeholders.
+  - It goes beyond gathering by exploring *why* certain features or behaviors are needed.

+- **3. Requirement Documentation**
+  - All gathered and elicited requirements are documented in a structured format, usually in a Software Requirement Specification (SRS) document.
+  - This serves as a reference point for designers, developers, and testers throughout the project.

+- **4. Requirement Analysis and Modeling**
+  - In this phase, the documented requirements are analyzed for clarity, completeness, consistency, and feasibility.
+  - Models such as use case diagrams, data flow diagrams (DFD), and entity-relationship diagrams (ERD) are often used to visualize requirements.

+- **5. Requirement Validation**
+  - This step ensures that all documented requirements truly reflect what stakeholders need and are technically achievable.
+  - Validation helps detect errors or gaps early before development begins.